MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 $16, $17: Layer2 [x,y] scroll set to [$55, $56]

-WARNING: clip-window tests need to be confirmed, that they work as HW is designed

 $18, $19, $1A: clip windows are set to {port^$1A, 278-port, (port^$1A)*2, 214-port},
  i.e. L2: {2, 254, 4, 190}, Sprites: {3, 253, 6, 189}, ULA: {0, 252, 0, 188}
  - the reads don't increment particular register-index, so the tests skip "read-only" phase, and all testing is done in custom-write part of code.
 The test will leave each index at Y1 (after X2 write), i.e. index==2, so the $1C read should produce $2A.
+ The test consists of reading the register (i.e. X1 value on first read is expected), then writing the new X1, and so on.
+It does two rounds, first time expecting default clip window 0,255,0,191, second time expecting (and writing back again) the new clip window coordinates, as mentioned above.
+Finally two more re-writes are done to set index to "2" (pointing at Y1).
+Fails in 1st round are yellow, 2nd round fails are red.

-$1C: reset of all internal clip-window-indices is requested
+$1C: reset of all internal clip-window-indices (pointing back to X1) is requested

 $22, $23: line interrupt is set to $102, but not enabled (original ULA interrupt is kept)